ExtendRealityLtd/VRTK/README.md

   demonstrated in this example scene.

-  * **014_Controller_SnappingObjectsOnGrab:** A scene with a selection of objects that can be grabbed and upon grabbing them they snap to a specific rotation on the controller.
-For instance, the gun object is always snapped into a rotation where it looks as if the controller is holding a gun correctly regardless of position and rotation of the gun object before it is picked up.
-The controller models are turned off on grab as this creates the desired effect as sometimes the object may clip the controller model and look bad.
+  * **014_Controller_SnappingObjectsOnGrab:** A scene with a selection of objects that demonstrate the different snap to controller mechanics.
+The two green guns, green lightsaber and sword all utilise the `Rotation Snap` which orientates the object into a specific given rotation to ensure the object feels like it's been held naturally in the hand.
+The red gun utilises the `Simple Snap` which does not affect the object's rotation but positions the centre of the object to the snap point on the controller.
+The red/green gun utilises the `Precision Snap` which does not affect the rotation or position of the grabbed object and picks the object up at the point that the controller snap point is touching the object.

   * **015_Controller_TouchpadAxisControl:** A scene with an R/C car
   that is controlled by using the Controller Touchpad.
 Moving a finger